EPCCed/cirrus-ex-spack/CONTRIBUTING.md

 ## Licensed packages

 - When adding packages with a license, follow the same process as for any specs
 - Additionally , make sure the permissions for packages are set correctly ( see the main README file ).
-Also make sure that the `cse` user is added to the package group.
+Also make sure that the `cse-cirrus-ex` user is added to the package group.
-- Make sure the only copy for the source code is in the `licensed_packages` mirror and the permission of the mirror folder only allow the cse user to read and write to the mirror. ( see the main README file for more detailed instructions )
+- Make sure the only copy for the source code is in the `licensed_packages` mirror and the permission of the mirror folder only allow the `cse-cirrus-ex` user to read and write to the mirror. ( see the main README file for more detailed instructions )

 ## Reviewing